-It has been a long time coming though, and that’s exactly what I am doing today, and Insha’ Allah, I am paving my path in the right direction.
-Stories abound of women finding Islam was certainly inspiring to me, as well as having many good Muslim friends and learning about their own journey to Islam, even as born Muslims.
+It has been a long time coming though, and that’s exactly what I am doing today; and Insha’ Allah, I am paving my path in the right direction.
+Stories abound of women finding Islam were certainly inspiring to me; as well as having many good Muslim friends and learning about their own journey to Islam, even as born Muslims.
 And in the process, many stereotypes were quickly abolished.

 The diverse lifestyles of Muslim women, as long as they bode well with Islamic principles painted a landscape of understanding of Muslim women and there were stories abound of success in different measures.

 But I still see the misconceptions, valiantly plaguing the media – the Muslim woman who is enslaved with children; the Muslim woman who is widowed forever, and has to barricade herself in her own home, for fear of causing temptations.
 These are still impressions galore.